 12. Reply: Expensive for Multiple Inboxes

-Reply is a sales outreach platform that includes cold email tools to help you reach out to cold sales prospects.
+Reply is a sales outreach platform that includes cold email tools to help you reach out to prospects.
 The company offers an extra email warm up tool for Google Workspace and Outlook to improve deliverability and help you land in the primary inbox.

-Who is it for: Enterprise sales teams using Reply that want to quickly improve their domain reputation and warm up their inboxes.
+Best for: Enterprise sales teams using Reply that want to quickly improve their domain reputation and warm up their inboxes.

 Pricing: $29 per inbox per month.
 Included on the Professional plan for $90 per user per month, but optional extra on the Starter plan at $60 per user per month